 What does a mentor actually do?

-This is a fair question.
-In the last decade, life coaching has boomed as an industry.
-Niche coaching or mentoring has followed closely behind.
-You can find a coach to help you de-clutter, find a job, parent, and get fit.
-Marie Kondo (famous Japanese de-cluttering coach) has not only written a book, but now has a TV show where she coaches people to simplify their belongings, and therefore their life.
-A writing coach essentially declutters your writing, allowing you to access a clean version of your ideas.
-As a writing coach I help my clients clarify their intentions about their writing, write an outline so they have a clear path ahead, discover that there are enough hours in the day to write, identify writing blocks, and learn about craft as they go.
+A writing mentor essentially helps you declutter your writing, allowing you to access a clean version of your ideas.
+As a writing mentor I help my clients clarify their intentions about their writing, write an outline so they have a clear path ahead, discover that there are enough hours in the day to write, identify writing blocks, and learn about craft as they go.
 Most importantly I help my clients get their project done!

 Who needs a mentor?

 We lead busy lives.
 We have an infinite amount of information at our fingertips.
 We have lots of things we want to do.
 We need to be efficient.
-If you have an idea for a book that you really want to write but haven’t made as much progress as you planned, you would benefit from a writing coach.
+If you have an idea for a book that you really want to write but feel stuck, overwhelmed, or lacking skills, you would benefit from a writing mentor.

 Can you relate to any of these points?